 - Clever webcam is still flawed

 - Mystic Silver is Core i7 only

 We have seen PC manufacturers go heads-over with top-notch technologies and designs, but we didn’t anticipate Huawei’s direct assault on the bests of Dell, Apple, Lenovo and Asus in the high-end computing niche.
-For buyers looking for an attractive alternative to the clichéd Surfaces and MacBooks of this world, the Huawei MateBook X Pro (Mach-W29C) is perhaps the only thing worth considering for 2019.
+For buyers looking for an attractive alternative to the clichéd Surfaces and MacBooks of this world, the Huawei MateBook X Pro (Mach-W29C) is perhaps the only thing worth considering.